 Unfortunately, that puts you in several states that don’t have the legal freedoms of Colorado or Oregon.
 Several drivers found that out the hard way when they were arrested in Idaho for transporting illegal substances.

 They weren’t shipping pot plants or smokable marijuana.
 It was industrial-grade hemp, which doesn’t induce a high.
-It’s used for textiles, bioplastics, and paper products.
+It’s a source material for textiles, bioplastics, and paper products.
 However, hemp, CBD, and marijuana are unfairly lumped together.

 The drivers were sentenced to time served but now have criminal records.
-The company that owned the hemp has sued for damages, but it’s unclear if the state of Idaho will be held responsible.
+The company owning the hemp has sued for damages, but it’s unclear if the state of Idaho will be held responsible.

-A business operating legally in one state, that wants to move products to another legal state, should be able to do so.
-Unfortunately, due to piecemeal state laws, it can’t.
+A business operating legally in one state that wants to move products to another legal state should be able to.
+But, unfortunately, due to piecemeal state laws, it can’t.

 Uneven Legal Enforcement